the tube mic DIY kit, a capsule is preinstalled in the grilled head,

 socket and PCB

 1) Insert the tube socket into the tube PCB.
-The tube socket must be inserted to the tube PCB in the right direction.
+The tube socket must be inserted to the tube PCB in the right direction showing in the picture bellow.

-2) Solder all pins of the tube to the tube PCB.
+2) Solder all pins of the tube to the tube PCB, except for the pin 2.

 3) Solder the tube PCB onto the main PCB.
-As shown in the following two pictures.
+As shown in the following pictures.

 Notes: It is not neccessary to use any wires to bind the tube PCB to the main PCB.
 Good soldering will provide enough mechanical support to the tube PCB.
 The soldering should also provide good electrical connections between the two PCBs, which is critical because all pins of the tube are connected to the main PCB through the connections between the two PCBs.